Air France Flight 8969: 26 December

 At around 8:00 a.m., the hijackers demanded that the forces let the aircraft take off by 9:40 a.m.
 The negotiators delayed the ultimatum by giving the aircraft additional food and water, emptying the toilet tanks, and providing vacuum cleaners.
 The GIGN operatives servicing the aircraft were disguised as airport personnel.
 They discovered the aircraft doors were not blocked or booby trapped.
 The men planted eavesdropping devices while others trained long-range "cannon" microphones on the A300's fuselage and windows.
 Favier's group asked the hijackers if they would rather do a press conference in Marseille instead of Paris, since all of the major media outlets had offices in Marseille.
 The hijackers agreed to hold a press conference on the A300.
 The negotiators requested that the front of the aircraft be cleared for the press conference.
 This was to create an area for the GIGN during the storming of the aircraft.
 Favier explained in an interview that the press conference was an important tactic as it allowed the passengers to be moved to the rear of the aircraft.
 The hijackers did not realise that the doors of the A300 could be opened from the outside.

 Twelve hours after the A300 arrived at Marseille, the GIGN knew how many hijackers were on board and their location on the aircraft with the help of eavesdropping devices, infrared vision equipment, and "cannon" microphones.
 It intended to wait until sunset to take advantage of the darkness.
 The occupants of the aircraft were unaware of the GIGN's true motives, and the militants were confused about why the press had not yet arrived.
 Yahia, frustrated by the absence of the press and sensing the authorities were up to something, ordered the pilot to move the aircraft.
-Delhemme parked the aircraft at the foot of the airport control tower and in close proximity to the terminal and other aircraft.
+Dhellemme parked the aircraft at the foot of the airport control tower and in close proximity to the terminal and other aircraft.
 An explosion in this position would result in many more casualties than in the earlier, remote location.